 The longest, most arduous work was on the 3 story building, 115.

 Blinded by love and commitment to preserving historic buildings, what Maggi promised would take a “couple of years”, seemed to last forever.
 Fourteen 30-yard dumpsters hauled away debris, dozens of workers were employed from the county’s Labor Finder’s program, and city employees never complained as week after week, they loaded trucks and headed to the dump.

-Finally, agonizingly, after years of labor and expense, FloridaWild Veterinary Hospital was complete.
+Finally, agonizingly, after years of labor and expense, FloridaWild Integrative Veterinary Center & Urgent Care was complete.
 The Hall-Holder Family and FloridaWild Doctors and Staff celebrated with an open house and tour of the facility.
 After the Celebration, the Hall-Holder Family breathed a sigh of relief.
 OVER!
 But is a project of this magnitude ever “complete?”
 No, because Dr. Holder and her dedicated veterinarians and staff keep creating more ways to help animals.